-Cases involving allegations of sex offenses with minors are among the most aggressively prosecuted cases in Arizona and usually carry significant prison sentences upon conviction.
+Cases involving allegations of sex with a minor, are among the most aggressively prosecuted cases in Arizona and usually carry significant prison sentences upon conviction.
 They typically arise from allegations of intercourse or oral sexual contact with a minor under the age of 18.
 In addition to the stiff mandatory penalties mandated by law, facing sex crime charges also means facing the stigma and embarrassment that are associated with these types of allegations.

 With both your reputation and freedoms at risk, it is imperative that you contact Sonoran Law Group to work with our experienced former prosecutor Ryan M. Garvey.
 Mr. Garvey has worked with many clients who have been charged with sexual misconduct with a minor.
 He knows and understands how to handle what you are going through and he can build a strategized approach for your case to help protect your future.